 7.1.
 Evolution from OGC Web Services

 OGC Web Service (OWS) standards implement a Remote-Procedure-Call-over-HTTP architectural style using XML for payloads.
-This was the state-of-the-art when OGC Web Services (OWS) were originally designed in the late 1990s.
+This was the state-of-the-art when OGC Web Services (OWS) were originally designed in the late 1990s and early 2000s.
 However, technology has evolved.
 New Resource-Oriented APIs provide an alternative to Service-Oriented Web Services.
-New OGC Web API standards are under development to provide API alternatives to the OWS standards.
+OGC Web API standards are under development to provide API alternatives to the OWS standards.

 The OGC API - Common suite of standards specify common modules for defining OGC Web API standards that follow the current Web architecture.
 In particular, the recommendations as defined in the W3C/OGC best practices for sharing Spatial Data on the Web as well as the W3C best practices for sharing Data on the Web.